 10 Helpful Packing Tips Every Traveler Should Know

 Travelling is always exciting, except for packing, which for most people feels like a chore.
 Regardless of whether it is a two-day trip in the country, business trip, solo or a family trip abroad, you must make time for packing.
 Not just that, you also have to plan what to pack, how much space you are going to need and, on top of that, hope everything will fit in your suitcase.
-Bottom line is that everybody likes traveling, but no one likes packing.
+The bottom line is that everybody likes traveling, but no one likes packing.

-So, in order to make things a bit easier for you, here we are revisiting the 10 most basic—and in my experience most useful—packing tips that every traveler should know.
+So, in order to make things a bit easier for you, here we are revisiting the 10 most basic—and in my experience the most useful—packing tips that every traveler should know.

 Make a Packing Checklist

 An Exploratory Study of Vacation Stress found that the most stressful part of the trip was actually the trip planning stage, followed by traveling to the destination, and finally the actual stay at the destination(s).
 This is understandable since before leaving there are millions of things to think of – from what to pack to what household/work chores to be finished.
 In these situations, it’s all too easy to forget the items you need for your travel.
 This is precisely why a packing checklist is so useful.
-Not only will a checking list keep you organized, it will also reduce the stress of traveling.
+Not only will a checking list keep you organized, but it will also reduce the stress of traveling.
 If you are too busy to create your own, there are a bunch of them online that you can use.

 Plan your outfits ahead